Shalako (film)

-Shalako is a 1968 British-German-American Western film directed by Edward Dmytryk and starring Sean Connery and Brigitte Bardot.
+Shalako is a 1968 Western film directed by Edward Dmytryk and starring Sean Connery and Brigitte Bardot.
 It was shot at Shepperton Studios near London with sets designed by the art director Herbert Smith.
 Location shooting took place in Almería in southern Spain, particularly in the Tabernas Desert which was frequently used in European westerns during the decade.

 The cast also includes Stephen Boyd, Jack Hawkins, and Honor Blackman, Connery's co-star in Goldfinger.
 It is based on a 1962 novel of the same title by Louis L'Amour.
 It was the first in a trilogy of L'Amour adaptions from Euan Lloyd.